Amebic Meningitis / Encephalitis

 - May enter the body through the nose or via cuts and bruises on the body.

 - In the only known case, the patient had signs of a sinus infection before developing symptoms of amebic encephalitis.

 The symptoms of Granulomatous Amebic Encephalitis (GAE) vary depending on the infecting ameba:

 Balamuthia mandrillaris infection is very rare and serious, with a death rate of more than 89%.
-The disease might appear mild at first, but can become more severe over weeks to several months.
-Early diagnosis and treatment may increase the chances for survival.
+The disease might appear mild at first but can become more severe over weeks to several months.
+Early diagnosis and treatment may increase the chances of survival.

 Disease begins with a skin wound and can then travel to the brain causing GAE.
 Diagnosis of Balamuthia GAE can be difficult, but some early symptoms might include:

 - Stiff neck or head and neck pain with neck movement

 - Sensitivity to light